nprapps/lunchbox/README.md

 - Firefox compatibility with SVG: Firefox is not capable of rendering SVG logos with Quotable or Factlist.
 This is part of the reason we suggest a desktop app deployment: Electron runs Chromium.
 - Versioning/releasing updates to the desktop app is not nearly as good as it should be.
 - There is no process yet for signing the desktop apps so that they are easy to open in modern operating systems without workarounds.
+- Loading an image URL in Waterbug doesn't work locally in the Flask app.
+It will work once deployed.

 About
 -------------